Information in English

 • All distributors of automotive lead acid batteries are obliged to receive spent lead acid batteriers.
 A majority of the automotive batteries are collected from the consumers in this way, through distributors and through repair shops.

-• The other important channel for automotive batteries from housholds in Sweden is municipal waste reception stations.
+• The other important channel for automotive batteries from households in Sweden is municipal waste reception stations.

 • Collecting companies collect spent batteries from distributors and repair shops, from municipalities and industrial companies, who buy and use lead acid batterier in their operations, in electrical forklift trucks, in power stations and in telecomunication systems and backup stations.